 Note: The closest major airport will be Pittsburg, PA.

 Many thanks to the Laurel Highlands tourism board for hosting my family and I for two nights to experience all of the maple syrup goodness in the area.
 As always, my opinions are my own.
 When they aren’t you will be the first to know.
-This post contains affiliate links, which helps us continue to run this site.
-These links do not add any additional cost to your purchase price.
+This post contains affiliate links.
+If you make a purchase after clicking one of those links I will receive a small commission.